vyong1/JavaHtmlCompiler/README.md

 # JavaHtmlCompiler

-A primitive Html "Compiler" in the style of Flask Jinja, or ASP.NET Razor, except not nearly as smart.
+A primitive Html "Compiler" in the style of Jinja, or Razor, except not nearly as smart.
 For example, converts

 ```
 <div>